nicklafferty/craftycody/content/life/south-padre-island-tx.md

 I did a lot of research into sunglasses and ultimately went with [this pair of sunnies](https://amzn.to/3Le8Aas) from J+S. I ordered a size large with pink mirror lenses.
 They look great, are inexpensive, and, most importantly, will protect your eyes.

 Men's swim shorts always have convenient pockets, but it seems like women's clothes get left out.
 I found this [pair of high-waisted shorts](https://amzn.to/3RYUH2f) with a zip-up pocket and usually wear them when I do anything in the water.
-They're also great for working out because they're so lightweight and dry quickly.
+They're also great for working out because they're lightweight and dry quickly.

 ![](/uploads/pxl_20220911_002550820.jpg)